 Meat producers now by law must limit the amount of nitrates and nitrites in their processed meat products.
-Most now add vitamin C to their products to inhibit nitrosamine formation.21
+Most now add vitamin C to their products to inhibit nitrosamine formation.22

 - Watch cooking methods: Slower cooking and lower temperatures create fewer nitrosamines.
-Avoid charring or high heat frying.
-This also reduces the exposure to other potentially carcinogenic compounds called heterocyclic amines (HAs).22 A study from the 1970s found that bacon cooked in a microwave had lower nitrosamine conversion than in a frying pan.23
+Avoid charring or high-heat frying.
+This also reduces the production of other potentially carcinogenic compounds called heterocyclic amines.23 A study from the 1970s found that bacon cooked in a microwave had lower nitrosamine conversion than in a frying pan.24

 - Read labels: While processed meat manufacturers now have to limit the amount of synthetic nitrates/nitrites in their products and add vitamin C, if they use so-called natural sources, such as celery juice, they are allowed to label them “organic” or “no nitrate added.”
-These products may in fact contain more nitrate than conventional processed meat and may not inhibit bacterial growth as effectively.25
+These products may in fact contain more nitrate than conventional processed meat, which could ultimately increase the risk of nitrosamine formation.
+On the other hand, because the amount of “natural” nitrates/nitrites is harder to measure and control, these products are at risk of not inhibiting bacterial growth as effectively.26

 When examining the nitrate/nitrite research, advice to avoid them to reduce your risk of cancer may not hold up to closer inspection.

 Today, the average person gets most of their nitrate/nitrite intake from fresh fruit and vegetables.
 The amount of added nitrates in processed meats is now strictly regulated and significantly below typical levels of the 1960s and ‘70s.